LMMS/lmms/README.md

 - All files created are stored within the Plugins/Visualiser folder
 - Audio passthrough, use as an effect on channel, instrument or master
 - Exports video output as a series of pictures to /home/username/Pictures/LMMS_Visuals/ at selected resolution and between tick being ticked and unticked for persons who wish to render later
+- Switch to select whether all frequencies, bass, mid, or treble control effect on certain visualisations